nash169/kernel-lib/README.md

 ```sh
 waf (./waf) configure --mkl-threading=<sequential|openmp|tbb>
 ```
 By default MKL uses `sequential` option.
 If you activate `openmp` this includes `--multi-threading` that will be deactivated in this case.
-In addition if choose OpenMP multi-threading you select between the GNU, `gnu`, or Intel, `intel`, version through `--mkl-openmp` option.
+In addition if you choose OpenMP multi-threading it is possible select between the GNU (default), `gnu`, or Intel, `intel`, version through `--mkl-openmp` option.
 Suggested configuration
 ```sh
 waf (./waf) configure --optional-flags --with-lapack --with-blas --with-mkl --mkl-threading=tbb